 I posted a question on Chewy.com to learn about how the cow tails are processed.
 This was the response.

-When I originally wrote this blog post, I was focus on the cow tails; now, several years later, I am curious about one more thing – how are these processed?
-If I didn't read the label on the package, I wouldn't know that these are cow tails.
-A cow tail has hair on it – so what did the brand do to remove the hair and bleach the tail?
-I did read that they are irradiated to make them safer (less bacteria), but I don't see anything more about processing – so I asked.
+When I originally wrote this blog post, I was focused on the cow tails; now, several years later, I am curious about one more thing – how are these processed?
+If I hadn't read the label on the package, I wouldn't have known that these are cow tails.
+A cow tail has hair on it, so what did the brand do to remove the hair and bleach it?
+I read that they are irradiated to make them safer (less bacteria), but I don't see anything more about processing – so I asked.
 I'll update this post when I learn more.

-So, with that being said, the answer to the question about the safety of cow tails is “it depends on your dog.”
+So, the answer to the question about the safety of cow tails is “it depends on your dog.”
 If I were to try cow tails, I would give them to Zoey without worry.
-She's a gentle chewer, they're the right size for her mouth, and I think she'd enjoy them.
-Plus, she'll let me take it from her if it didn't work out.
+She's a gentle chewer, and they're the right size for her mouth.
+I think she'd enjoy them.
+Plus, she'll let me take them from her if it doesn't work out.

-My boys are pretty aggressive chewers and I wouldn't feel comfortable adding cow tails to the menu for them.
+My boys are pretty aggressive chewers, and I wouldn't feel comfortable adding cowtails to their menu.

 A Healthy Alternative to Cow Tails

 If you're looking at cow tails and you're not 100% sure if they'll be a good fit for your dog, there is a long list of alternatives to choose from that your dog will enjoy.
-Because cow tails seem to fall into the category of medium to tough chews, I've limited my list to chews that are in the same category.
+Because cow tails seem to fall into the medium to tough chews category, I've limited my list to chews in the same category.

 If you're ready for raw bones, there are plenty that t I feel comfortable giving to my dogs: